 (1) Networking: although many of the PIs already know each other, this meeting should be a breeding ground for new fruitful collaborations that go beyond each individual’s specific sub-specialty.
 Over drinks and bitterballen, and an extended poster session in the highly appreciated “Keystone symposium style”, everyone will have the opportunity to share ideas and experiences.

 (3) Active participation: we look forward to lively and engaging discussions.
-Session chairs will be instructed to first allow junior attendants to ask questions, thereby creating an atmosphere of inclusivity, where junior attendees feel their ideas are also recognized.
+Session chairs will be instructed to first allow junior attendants to ask questions, thereby creating an atmosphere of inclusion, where junior attendees feel their ideas are also recognized.

 The meeting will be divided into several sessions: